tkw1536/ggman/README.md

 `ggman web` and `ggman url` also take an optional base url.
 If it is provided, the first component of the url is replace with the given base. ggman also supports a number of "default" base urls.

 For example:

 ```
-ggman web travisci
+ggman web godoc
 ```

-will open the current repo on travis-ci.com.
+will open the current repo on [pkg.go.dev](https://pkg.go.dev).
-The following base urls are supported:

-- `circle` - CircleCI
-- `travis` - TravisCI
+To see a list of supported default urls, use `ggman web --list-bases`.

 ### 'ggman find-branch'